How to optimize your documentation for LLMs, AI agents, and chatbots

 │ └── index.js # Application entry point

-├── package.json # Dependencies list
+├── package.json

 # Glossary

-## API Key
+## API key

-have multiple API keys for different applications or environments.
+keys for different applications or environments.

 Related: Authentication, Bearer Token

-## Bearer Token
+## Bearer token

-and must be refreshed using your API key.
+refreshed using your API key.

 - These credentials authenticate your application with our service.